 If you or a loved one is abusing Imodium to cope with opioid withdrawal symptoms, there is another way out and you don’t have to continue down the road of addiction.
-Call Nova Recovery Center today to learn more about drug detox, rehab, and sober living programs that can help you achieve a satisfying and fulfilling sober life.
+Call Nova Recovery Center today to learn more about Imodium treatment programs that can help you achieve a satisfying and fulfilling sober life.

 - Gender-specific treatment